ttauveron/git-follow-up/README.md

 ### Configuration

+The `config.yaml`, that should be located by default in the `~/.git-follow-up/` directory, references all the repositories that need to be tracked.

-Here is an example `config.yaml` file for describing your git repositories :
+Here is an example of that config file describing the repositories :

 ```yaml
 repositories: